RogerXLera/LearningPathYoma/README.md

-# YomaCR
+# Learning Path Visualization
-Yoma Course Job Questionnaire for African Youth.
+We show the Learning Path created using the Course Recommender Algorithm.
 ===================

 The main developers of this project are Roger X. Lera, [Filippo Bistaffa](https://filippobistaffa.github.io/) and [Juan A. Rodríguez-Aguilar](https://www.iiia.csic.es/~jar/Jariiia/Home.html)